Oracle Exadata vs SAP HANA

 My limited perspective tells me that momentum for real-time analytics on Big Data has just started to pick up and by the time it’s in-demand en-mass, Oracle would have an integrates solution so customers relying on Oracle software would naturally gravitate to Oracle.
 John’s argument is that customers could just as well gravitate to their application vendor instead and those using SAP application products would tend to look to SAP HANA more.
 We both might be right in the end.

-3 comments on “Oracle Exadata vs SAP HANA”
+3 Responses to “Oracle Exadata vs SAP HANA”

 Leave a Reply